WHAT IS ADHD?

 Symptoms of magnesium deficiency include irritability, excessive fidgeting, anxiety, restlessness, learning difficulties, decreased attention span, and mental confusion.
 In one study of 116 children with ADHD, 95% were magnesium deficient.
 In a separate study, 75 magnesium-deficient children with ADHD were randomly assigned to receive magnesium supplements in addition to standard treatment or standard treatment alone for 6 months.
 Those who received magnesium demonstrated a significant improvement in behaviour, whereas the control group exhibited worsening behaviour.

-Adequate levels of vitamin B6 (pyridoxine) are required for normal brain development and are essential for the synthesis of essential brain chemicals including serotonin, dopamine and norepinephrine.
-A preliminary study found that pyridoxine was slightly more effective than methylphenidate (the most commonly used stimulant) in improving behaviour among hyperactive children.
+Adequate levels of vitamin B6 (pyridoxine) are required for normal brain development and are essential for the synthesis of essential brain chemicals including serotonin and other neurotransmitters.
+A preliminary study found that pyridoxine was slightly more effective than the most commonly used prescribed stimulants in improving behaviour among hyperactive children.

 Iron deficiency is common among children and adolescents, particularly in lower socioeconomic groups where it affects half of all infants.
 Normal levels of iron in the blood are necessary for optimal brain function.
 Symptoms of iron deficiency include decreased attention span, arousal, decreased voluntary activity and social responsiveness.
 Since iron can be toxic in children who are not deficient, it may be important to first confirm an iron deficiency before supplementing with iron.
 If iron levels are low, a healthcare provider can determine whether replacement is needed.